 Company policy imposes rotation requirements on audit partners on the Company’s audit engagement team in accordance with applicable SEC regulations.

 Number of Committees

-The Board currently has four standing committees: Audit, Finance, Nominating and Corporate Governance and Personnel and Organization.
+The Board currently has four standing committees: Audit, Finance, Nominating, Governance and Corporate Responsibility and Personnel and Organization.
 The Board believes that this committee structure allows the Board to focus on the significant areas of the Company’s activities.
 Each Committee has a written charter approved by the Board setting forth its purpose and responsibilities.
 Directors are encouraged to attend the meetings of all Committees of which they are not members, and Committee meetings are often attended by all directors.
 Also, the Board may appoint additional special committees at any time, if deemed appropriate.

 Assignment and Rotation of Committee Chairs and Members